The 2024 Fayez Sarofim & Co. U.S. Men’s Clay Court Championship will be held March 30 - April 7.

 Children 3 years of age and younger do not require a ticket.

 Play can continue in a very light rain.
 At the discretion of the umpire and tour supervisor, play can be suspended if the conditions are unsafe.
 In that instance, play will resume when possible after the weather clears and the court is prepared once again for play.
-The best way to stay current with any delays is by following the tournament’s Twitter feed.
+The best way to stay current with any delays is by checking the tournament's Twitter feed.

-USTA members are eligible for a discount on both season and daily tickets; please call the box office for more information.
+USTA members are eligible for a discount on both season and daily tickets.
+If purchasing for a group of 10 or more, discounts are available.
+Please call the box office for more information.

-The draw is made in accordance with the ATP World Tour rules.
+The draw is made in accordance with the ATP Tour rules.
 First, the seeds (the highest-ranked players in the draw) are placed in the draw (No. 1 on the first line, No. 2 on the last line and then the others in alternating order on pre-determined lines).
 Once the seeds are in place, the other players are drawn at random and placed on the empty lines -- starting at the top and going down the draw until it is filled.

 During the tournament, the schedule is made daily and usually is available around 6 p.m.
 It is then posted on the Schedules page.

 No. In a single elimination tournament, only one player advances and since no one knows who will win or lose, no one knows who will play when.

 Typically the first round matches are played over Monday and Tuesday, and the second round over Wednesday and Thursday.
 There are exceptions to this, so it is recommended to check the daily schedule to see when each match will be held.

 Yes.
 Matches will be played on as many as two outer courts that all fans with tickets have access to.

 Yes.
 Any fan with a ticket can watch players practice on the outer courts.
 The daily practice schedule will be updated every morning so that fans can know when and where their favorite players will be hitting.